Elderly people and the disabled often need help getting in and out of the bath. Even with someone there to assist it isn’t the easiest thing to do.

-Walk in baths are a great invention and still remain the most practical and easiest solution for bathing when you are not physically able to to get into an ordinary bath.
+Walk in baths are a great invention and still remain the most practical and the easiest solution for bathing when you are not physically able to to get into an ordinary bath.

-Read on to discover some of the bath aids that will make it much easier to get in and out of the bath, without having to spend a fortune on a walk in bath.
+Read on to discover some of the aids that will make it much easier to get in and out of the bath, without having to spend a fortune on a walk in bath.

 Can an elderly or disabled person get in and out of the bath alone?

 Some bath aids will need a second person to come in and remove the mobility aid from the bath, to enable the person to have enough room to bathe.
-(For example, a transfer bench takes up quite a lot of room in the bath and would get in the way of the person bathing or relaxing in the bath.
+(For example, a transfer bench takes up quite a lot of room in the water and would get in the way of the person bathing or relaxing in the bath.

 Some bath aids enable the person to get into and out of the bath alone, an inflating bath chair or a bath lift for example, allows the person to sit down, and shuffle onto the seat, from there, if they can lift their legs and turn 90 degrees, so that their legs are over the bath (some bath lifts have swivel chairs), the chair or lift will then lower them into the bath water and then lift them up and out again afterwards.

 If the elderly person or disabled person is quite able bodied, but just needs a little support, you can get hand rails that can either be drilled into the walls or suction type ones that won’t damage any surfaces and can simply be struck onto the bath tiles.
 I think I am a little wary of the suction style, if they were to come loose there could be a terrible accident.